 When this check box is selected, PracticeMaster will be able to view and send HTML formatted emails.
-This means that PracticeMaster will use the Web browser capabilities of Microsoft Internet Explorer to view and send HTML email without having to open a Web browser.
+This means that PracticeMaster will use web standards to view and send HTML email without having to open a web browser.
 When this check box is cleared, you will not be able to view or send HTML email via PracticeMaster.

-Note: Selecting this check box will display a Confirmation Required window, which is displayed to make the user aware that if this option is selected, PracticeMaster has no control over what happens when PracticeMaster uses the Web browser capabilities of Microsoft Internet Explorer.
+Note: Selecting this check box will display a Confirmation Required window, which is displayed to make the user aware that if this option is selected, PracticeMaster has no security control over HTML content.
 For security reasons, you may want to leave this option disabled.